About your back

 You may wish to try complementary therapies such as chiropractic treatment or osteopathy.
 These treatments aren’t usually funded by the NHS, but some people find therapies such as chiropractic treatment helpful.
 Be sure to do your research before trying anything new.

-As well as being physically active, having a positive outlook can also help.
-Some scientific studies show that pain can be linked to your emotions and thoughts.
 If you find your back pain is causing you to feel upset or worried, psychological therapies can help you cope with your emotions.
-Your doctor may suggest a talking therapy called cognitive behavioural therapy (CBT).
+Your doctor may suggest a talking therapy called cognitive behavioural therapy (CBT) alongside your exercise programme.
 This can help you to understand your thoughts, feelings and actions, and change the way you react to and cope with pain.
 You may also find relaxation techniques useful.
 These may include simple techniques such as breathing exercises.

 Surgery is very rarely suitable for people with lower back pain.
-You’ll usually only be offered surgery for back pain if no other treatments have helped, a specific cause has been identified, and you’re finding the pain difficult to cope with.
+Your surgeon will usually only offer you surgery for back pain if no other treatments have helped and a specific cause has been identified.
 As with every procedure, there are some risks associated with back surgery.
-We have not included the chances of these happening as they are specific to you and differ for every person.
 Ask your doctor to explain how these risks apply to you.

 Non-specific back pain